-This Assessment Plan covers the Senior Financial Services Customer Adviser apprenticeship that has been developed by the sector.
-It has been developed by the employers with input from several training providers and the professional bodies whose qualifications are included in the Standard.
+This Assessment Plan covers the Financial Services Customer Adviser apprenticeship that has been developed by the sector.
+It has been developed by the employers with input from several training providers and the professional bodies whose qualifications are recommended in the Assessment Plan.

-We see this apprenticeship as having approximately 1600 - 1850 apprentices per year.
+We see this apprenticeship as having approximately 1700 - 1950 apprentices per year.
 Our approach is designed to deliver a robust, cost effective and manageable assessment of competence in the role, based on these expected numbers.

-As Employers, we see the focus of the apprenticeships being primarily on individuals who are new to the role or are progressing on their career journey through the organisation.
+As employers, we see the focus of the apprenticeships being primarily on individuals who are new to the role and starting their career journey through the organisation.
 In support of this our approach to assessment is based on the following principles: